myopicmage/aiti/Players/1 - Setting/2 - History.md

 Without The Land to constantly reshape the face of Aiti, the world became a calmer place.
 The Life proved a very capable guiding hand, making sure that the mortals could live their lives, and govern themselves, but also preventing any major conflicts that might have turned into anything resembling a war.
 Aiti and her people prospered.

 Aiti, however, grew lonely, and a little bit bored.
 She was unable to communicate directly with any mortal, and having only The Life to talk to could grow uninteresting, especially if The Life was busy with mortal affairs.
 So she began to choose random mortals, and give them direct connections to her power.
 They gained the ability to talk to her, and to wield god-like powers, nearly as powerful as The Life.
 These mortals were few and far between, but each one performed some sort of Great Work before their power was too great for them to stay on Aiti.
-Peole began to worship these Great Mages, asking them for power, or help, or guidance.
+People began to worship these Great Mages, asking them for power, or help, or guidance.
 Occasionally, they would even respond.
 No one is certain where they went, but it is said that some of them occasionally come back to Aiti to check on things.